calogica/calogica.com/_posts/2019-09-09-snowflake-backup-s3.md

 However, Time Travel is limited to 1 day for Standard Edition (up to 90 days for Enterprise Edition), while Fail-safe adds 7 days of peace of mind.
 So, while both Time Travel and Fail-safe are convenient and storage-efficient means of backing up your data, some Snowflake customers, especially those using Standard Edition, may want to back up their data using alternate means.

-One easy way is to simply unload your data to an AWS S3 bucket, using Snowflake's built-in `copy into` [command](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-location.html).
+One easy way is to simply unload your data to an object storage location, using Snowflake's built-in `copy into` [command](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-location.html).
 Let's explore how to automate this using everyone's favorite data transformation library `dbt` for a number of databases and schemas.
 (See more on dbt [here](https://www.getdbt.com).)

-## S3 External Stages
+## External Stages
-Snowflake can access external (i.e. in *your* AWS account, and not within Snowflake's AWS environment) S3 buckets for both read and write operations.
+Snowflake can access external (i.e. in *your* AWS/GCP account, and not within Snowflake's AWS/GCP environment) S3/GCS buckets for both read and write operations.
 The easiest way to take advantage of that is to create an `external stage` in Snowflake to encapsulate a few things.
 (We've used stages in a [previous post](/sql/snowflake/2019/04/04/snowpipes.html) on loading data using Snowpipes.)

 ### Create S3 Stage